-While WorldPride Rolls, 2 LGBTQ Events Are Cancelled Due To Safety Concerns
+While WorldPride Rolls, 2 LGBTQ Events Are Canceled Due To Safety Concerns

 Return to Order, an anti-LGBT organization, amassed over 20,000 signatures on an online petition to cancel Carnegie's Drag Queen Story Hour.
 The petition reads, "These events are confusing to children, encouraging them to contradict reality and to accept cross-dressing and "gender fluidity" as normal."

-Similarly to the Jacksonville Public Library, a representative of the Carnegie Library said that political pressure was not a factor in cancelling the Drag Queen Story Hour, according to the Pittsburgh Post Gazette.
+Similarly to the Jacksonville Public Library, a representative of the Carnegie Library said that political pressure was not a factor in canceling the Drag Queen Story Hour, according to the Pittsburgh Post Gazette.

 Maintaining safety and security at events intended for members of the LGBTQ community remains a challenge across the country.